 - you are advised to withdraw from the University on medical grounds

-In the event of a prolonged illness or other circumstances that seriously affect your studies it may be appropriate to consider withdrawing temporarily from the University, to return at approximately the same point in a subsequent year, when the problem is resolved.
-Experience shows that this is often a better course of action than "struggling on".
+In the event of a prolonged illness or other circumstances that seriously affect your studies it may be appropriate to consider withdrawing temporarily from the University (TWD), to return at approximately the same point in a subsequent year, when the problem is resolved.
 If you think this may be an appropriate course of action then you should consult your tutor at the earliest opportunity.